kumahq/kuma-website/app/_src/policies/meshfaultinjection.md

       httpStatus: 503
       percentage: 50
 ```
-That means that for 70% of requests it returns 500 and for 50% of 30%  that passed it returns 503.
+That means that for 70% of requests, it returns 500 and for 50% of the 30% that passed it returns 503.

 ### Abort